kusk/micro-powerline/README.md

 # micro-powerline
-A powerline patch, plugin and colorscheme for the Micro Editor
+A powerline patch, plugin and colorscheme for the Micro Editor [Micro Editor](https://duckduckgo.com](https://github.com/micro-editor/micro).

 This will patch will work for 2.0.16-dev.44 version of Micro pulled from github.
 The patch will only patch statusline.go and add the ability to have multiple colors and segments in the statusline.